woodcrest-university/community-charter/chamber-of-commerce.md

 ### 4. Post-Approval Steps
 4.1 Upon approval, individuals must complete the rental process for their designated commercial plot within one week.
-4.2 Individuals must open their business within one week of renting the plot.
+4.2 Individuals must move into their business within one week of renting the plot.
+4.3 Businesses must be open for business within one month of the approval of their business.
-4.3 Businesses must adhere to all sim rules and regulations, including any specific to commercial properties.
+4.4 Businesses must adhere to all sim rules and regulations, including any specific to commercial properties.
-4.4 The Chamber of Commerce reserves the right to revoke approval if the business deviates significantly from the approved proposal or violates any rules.
+4.5 The Chamber of Commerce reserves the right to revoke approval if the business deviates significantly from the approved proposal or violates any rules.

 ### 5. Changes and Transfers
 5.1 Any significant changes to the business (e.g. change of location, major shift in products/services) must be submitted to the Chamber for approval.